Contributor(s): Amber Smith, Susan Lylerly

 - The recipient no longer has that email address.

-- The recipient's ISP refused to deliver the email because the ISP thinks it is spam.
+- The recipient's Internet Service Provider (ISP) refused to deliver the email because the ISP thinks it is spam.

 - The email address is the contact’s business email address.
 Some businesses block 3rd party redirected emails.
 Jackrabbit emails fall under this category.